ErikMcClure/sweetiebot/README.md

 ## Adding Sweetiebot To Your Server

 A limited version of sweetiebot can be added to any server.
 Simply follow [this link](https://discordapp.com/oauth2/authorize?client_id=171790139712864257&scope=bot&permissions=535948358) to add her to your server.
-The limited version of sweetiebot does not have a chatlog, which means !search and !lastping are unavailable.
+The limited version of sweetiebot does not have a chatlog, which means !search is unavailable.
 The status change loop and !setstatus are also disabled.
 All other commands and modules still function, however.

 ## Configuration